rpete88/COVID_Killer_Robot/Yolov2/README.txt

 ____________________________________________________________
   kmodel FILES
 ____________________________________________________________
+deskv2beta4.kmodel
+  Model for detecting desks using nncase v0.2.0 beta4 This version of nncase is believed to give us kmodel v4

 desk.kmodel
-  Our latest model for detecting desks
+  Model for detecting desks using nncase v0.1.0-rc5

 weights.kmodel
   A previous model for detecting desks